-Proposals should follow the outline in the APPLICATION section below.
-All proposals must include the following, in the order shown:
+Proposals should follow the outline in the APPLICATION section below and must include the following, in the order shown:

-- Cover Sheet - For emergency shelter or transitional housing projects: section A2 - For financial assistance projects: section A3 - Project Narrative only required if not submitting a Simplified Renewal application (see below) - Budget & Justification - Attachments please review carefully
+- Cover Sheet

+- For emergency shelter or transitional housing projects: section A2

+- Financial Management Narrative

+- Project Narrative only those sections for new projects or those with significant programmatic changes (no narrative needed for renewal projects with no significant changes)

+- Budget & Justification

+- Attachments please review carefully

+Applicants only need to complete questions in Section C related to new projects or those with significant9 programmatic changes.
 Proposals should be in 12 pt. font, with numbered pages.
-There are no page limitations.
+There are no page limitations